 For the first time since starting these reviews, I have no recommendation.
 But I will link you a letter of warning from the FDA, written in 2015, here.
 It by no means indicates that this product is dangerous for your health.
 It simply states that a product with these claims needs to be approved as a new drug before contribution.
 Which, to my knowledge, has not happened yet.

 All products were purchased with my own money and all opinions are honest and my own.
 Some links used above may be affiliate links.

-This is not a sponsored video.
+This is not a sponsored blogpost.